Skip to content

 return EachKeyMatcher(value=value, rules=rules)

-Match each item in an array against a given value.
+Match each item in an array against a value (can be a matcher).

 PARAMETER DESCRIPTION